• Skip to main content

 How can I tell if my bananas are ripe/old/gone off?

-Unripe bananas will be a little green and firmer than yellow, ripe bananas.
+Unripe bananas will be a little bit green and firmer than yellow, ripe bananas.
 Unripe bananas will also be much harder to mash, so ripe is best for this recipe.

-Ripe bananas may have some black spots, while overripe bananas will have lots of black spots and a thinner skin.
+Ripe bananas may have some black spots, while overripe bananas will have lots of black spots and thinner skin.

 Make sure there is no peculiar smell, presence of fruit flies or mould on the stem that signals they are past their best and no longer safe to eat.